DellGEOS/HybridJumpstart/modules/module_2/1_Introducing_AzSHCI.md

-Hybrid Cloud Workshop - Module 2 Part 1 - Introducing Azure Stack HCI
+Hybrid Cloud Workshop - Module 2:1 - Introducing Azure Stack HCI
 ==============
+In the first section of this module, you'll learn more about Azure Stack HCI; the new, purpose-built hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads in a hybrid environment, that combines on-premises infrastructure with Azure cloud services.

 Contents <!-- omit in toc -->
 -----------